ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_nn.md

 !!! warning

+    The `batch_size` and the `shuffle` parameters can differ from the training data loader.
-    The validation loader requires the same set-up as the training data loader.
+    However the validation loader requires the same set-up as the training data loader.
 That means that the `type`, `filter_inputs`, `filter_labels`, `normalize` and `standardize` options have to be indentical to those in the training data loader.